CynthiaPeters/paddle-frontend-assessment/README.md

 This project is based on an assessment.
 Merics is a User-friendly all-in-one affiliate marketing web Application that enables setup, launch, automate and manage multi-affiliate campaigns in few minutes.
-This website contains highlights of campaigns allows users to track and optimize their campaigns.
+This website contains highlights of campaigns allowing users to track and optimize their campaigns.

 LIBRARY#

-Chakra UI library is a simple, modular and accessible component library that gives the building blocks needed to build React applications.
+Chakra UI library is a simple, modular and accessible component library.

 Installation#